 Labels and symbols applied to the perpendicular and parallel components can make it difficult to determine which is which.
 The table identifies, for a variety of different sets, which label refers to the perpendicular component and which to the parallel.

-The perpendicular and parallel directions are defined by referencing the plane of incidence, which is illustrated in Figure 1 for a beam reflecting from a surface.
-The plane of incidence, by definition, includes both the incident and reflected rays.
-The perpendicular direction is normal to the plane of incidence, the parallel direction is in the plane of incidence.
+The perpendicular and parallel directions are referenced to the plane of incidence, which is illustrated in Figure 1 for a beam reflecting from a surface.
+Together, the incident ray and the surface normal define the plane of incidence, and the incident and reflected rays are both contained in this plane.
+The perpendicular direction is normal to the plane of incidence, and the parallel direction is in the plane of incidence.

 The electric fields of the perpendicular and parallel components oscillate in planes that are orthogonal to one another.
 The electric field of the perpendicular component oscillates in a plane perpendicular to the plane of incidence, while the electric field of the parallel component oscillated in the plane of incidence.
 The polarization of the light beam is the vector sum of the perpendicular and parallel components.